graphbig/graphBIG/README.md

 much more than simple graph traversals.
 To ensure the representativeness and coverage of the workloads, we analyzed real-world use cases and summarized graph computing features by computation types and graph data sources.
-GraphBIG workloads cover all computation types.
-Meanwhile, GraphBIG also provides real-world data sets covering major graph data sources and a synthetic data set for characterization purposes.
+GraphBIG workloads then cover all major computation types and data sources.

-GraphBIG benchmarks were initially built on the
+GraphBIG benchmarks were built on an open source graph framework named "openG", which follows the same design methodology as IBM System G framework.
-IBM System G framework to represent real-world graph computing practices.
+It represents architectural/system behaviors of real-world graph computing practices.
-For the open-source purpose, a community branch was established by designing a new graph middleware, the openG framework.
-Both community and commercial branch are sharing the same workloads and dataset support.
-Their underlying frameworks also follow the same methodology and show the similar architectural behaviors.

-The community branch is released here.
-For packages of the commercial branch, please contact [IBM System G].
+(For commercial packages of the IBM System G, please visit [IBM System G])

 ### Features
 GraphBIG contains the following main features